alphacep/vosk-space/faq.md

 The process of building a new language model consists of the following
 steps:

-  * Data collection (you can collect audiobooks with text transcriptoin from project like librivox, transcribed podcasts, or setup web data collection.
+  * Data collection (you can collect audiobooks with text transcription from projects like [`librivox`](https://librivox.org/), transcribed podcasts, or setup web data collection.
   * Data cleanup
   * Model training